lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.
 If you just want to zoom to fit the page width :menuselection:`View --> Zoom --> Page Width`.
 To change your zoom to 100 percent :menuselection:`View --> Zoom --> 100%`.

-To bring up a dialog for the properties of your slides controlling background and shape with :menuselection:`Slide --> Properites`.
+To bring up a dialog for the properties of your slides controlling background and shape with :menuselection:`Slide --> Properties`.
 To change the format for a different aspect ratio of projector or print format change the :guilabel:`Format` drop down menu.
 To select a custom width and height change the :guilabel:`Width` or :guilabel:`Height`.
 To switch to a portrait orientation press the :guilabel:`Portrait` button to the right of :guilabel:`Orientation`.
 To add margins to slides enter a margin in the :guilabel:`Left`, :guilabel:`Right`, :guilabel:`Top`, and :guilabel:`Bottom`.

 .. image::  slide-properties.png

 To change and choose a custom background use the :guilabel:`Background` tab.
 To choose a solid color background for your slide press the :guilabel:`Color` button.
-To choose a different backgound color choose a color below the :guilabel:`Color` heading.
-To change to a different color pallet change the :guilabel:`Pallete` drop down menu.
+To choose a different background color choose a color below the :guilabel:`Color` heading.
+To change to a different color pallet change the :guilabel:`Palette` drop down menu.
 To see what your current background color of the slide is shown under the :guilabel:`Active` label.
 To see what color you want to change is under :guilabel:`New` as a preview of the new background color.
 To the individual red, green, and blue of your colors change the :guilabel:`R`. :guilabel:`G`, and :guilabel:`B` fields respectively.
 To change the hexadecimal code for the color change the :guilabel:`Hex` field.
 To actually change the color press the :guilabel:`OK` button.
 To cancel your change of background use the :guilabel:`Cancel` button.

 .. image::  impress-background-color.png

 To choose a smooth transition use the :guilabel:`Gradient` button.
 To choose a preset gradient left click on the gradient on :guilabel:`Gradient` menu.
 To change the type of gradient use the :guilabel:`Type` and select it from the drop down menu.
 To see a picture of your background it is under the :guilabel:`Preview` text.
-To switch to manuully changing the number of steps in the gradient uncheck :guilabel:`Automatic` checkbox and then change the :guilabel:`Increment` field.
-To change the center of the graident change the two fields for :guilabel:`Center(X/Y)` to change the X and Y coordinates of the center.
+To switch to manually changing the number of steps in the gradient uncheck :guilabel:`Automatic` checkbox and then change the :guilabel:`Increment` field.
+To change the center of the gradient change the two fields for :guilabel:`Center(X/Y)` to change the X and Y coordinates of the center.
 To rotate the  gradient use the :guilabel:`Angle` field.
 To change your first color of your gradient change the :guilabel:`From Color` drop down menu.
 To change the second color of the gradient change the :guilabel:`To Color` drop down menu.
 To change the opacity of either color change the field that is a :guilabel:`Percent` for changing opacity.
 To change where the color starts change the :guilabel:`Border` field.
 To choose a bitmap image as your background use the :guilabel:`Bitmap` tab.
 The :guilabel:`Bitmap` to the left shows you the bitmap pictures you can choose.
 The :guilabel:`Preview` shows you what your background will look like.
 To change what the bitmap does if it does not fit perfectly use :guilabel:`Style` drop menu.
 To scale as a percent of the image press the :guilabel:`Scale` checkbox.
 To change the where to start the bitmap change the :guilabel:`Position` drop down menu.

 .. image::  impress-background-gradient.png